Fusiform body area

-The Fusiform body area (FBA) is a part of the extrastriate visual cortex, an object representation system involved in the visual processing of human bodies in contrast to body parts.
-Its function is similar to but distinct from the extrastriate body area (EBA), which perceives bodies in relation body parts, and the fusiform face area (FFA), which is involved in the perception of faces.
+The fusiform body area (FBA) is a part of the extrastriate visual cortex, an object representation system involved in the visual processing of human bodies in contrast to body parts.
+Its function is to identify the body holistically, similar to but distinct from the extrastriate body area (EBA), which perceives bodies in relation to body parts, and the fusiform face area (FFA), which is involved in the perception of faces.
 Marius Peelen and Paul Downing identified this brain region in 2004 through an fMRI study.; in 2005 Rebecca Schwarzlose and a team of cognitive researchers named this brain region the fusiform body area.

 Location

 The FBA shares overlapping structures with the FFA, both are located in Brodmann area 37, specifically a part of the occipital lobe and temporal lobe known as the fusiform gyrus.

 The FBA is located on the ventral surface of the brain, on the lateral posterior surface of the fusiform gyrus.
 Typically activation in the right hemisphere is larger, which suggests a degree of lateralization.